juliansommer/workout-track/README.md

 - 🖥️ View 800+ exercises
 - 📝 (WIP) Create, edit and delete plan and workout
 - 🔑 Full auth using Supabase with Google SSO and protected routes with Next.js middleware
-- 🔐 Full Row Level Security implemented using Supabase to prevent unauthorised changes to the database
+- 🔐 Full Row Level Security implemented using Supabase to prevent unauthorised database changes
 - ✅ Forms using react-hook-form with validation using zod
 - 🖼️ Images hosted in Supabase Bucket
 - 📈 Scalable relational database architecture